-All ages are welcome.
+All ages are welcome in the hotel; those four and over are welcome in the kids club.
 Extra beds and cots can be added to some rooms for a fee, and babysitting can be arranged.

-Kids of all ages are very welcome, especially over at the Nest on the opposite side of the peninsula, home to the kids’ club, family-friendly beach, pool and play area.
+Kids four and over are welcome, especially over at the Nest on the opposite side of the peninsula, home to the kids’ club, family-friendly beach, pool and play area.

 The Nest rooms, villas and suites are primed for big and little Smiths, with spacious living areas, verandas and, in some instances, self-catering kitchenettes.